 Drug abuse treatment can be provided by a number of practitioner types.
-Each of these addiction treatment roles naturally require varying levels of education and training, and can range from the non-credentialed recovery coach to social workers and clinical psychologists.2 Common to all of these is the fact that each requires some degree of specialized knowledge and fieldwork/drug abuse counseling expertise.
+Each of these addiction treatment roles naturally requires varying levels of education and training.
+Roles can range from the non-credentialed recovery coach to social workers and clinical psychologists.2 Common to all of these is the fact that each requires some degree of specialized knowledge and fieldwork/drug abuse counseling expertise.
 Some career examples include:

 - RN (Registered Nurse): Requires a minimum of a 2-year associates degree (may require 4-year bachelor’s) + an RN license.9

-- Licensed Clinical Social Worker (LCSW): At least 2 years beyond a bachelor level program + additional coursework in some cases.10
+- Licensed Clinical Social Worker (LCSW): Requires at least 2 years beyond a bachelor level program + additional coursework in some cases.10

-- Addiction Psychologist (Masters, PhD, PsyD, others): Varying lengths of training and field work in addiction treatment.
+- Addiction Psychologist (Masters, PhD, PsyD, others): Requires varying lengths of training and field work in addiction treatment.
 Private practice usually requires doctoral-level degrees (PhD or PsyD).11

 NOTE: Rules and qualifications for counselors and psychologists vary widely by state.